HuntsmanCancerInstitute/10xranger-nf/README.md

 + `--reference`
     + Either keywords `mosue`, `human`, or full path to 10X formatted reference.
 10X software will not accept relative paths.
 + `--ncells`
     + How many cells to expect.
 Int.
 Applied to all samples.
-Ignored for ATAC and VJD mode.
+Only required for standard mode (not ATAC or VDJ).

 ## Options
 + `--out`